Neighbors say Steelton homicide suspect shot, killed her boyfriend

 “I was just amazed, and I was wondering if everyone else in the neighborhood was okay,” Simms said.

 One person in Simms’s neighborhood was not okay.
-Swatara Township Police believe Chase shot and killed 34-year-old Earl Watlington, Jr., of Harrisburg.
-Shots rang out just before 2 a.m. along the 100 block of Conestoga Street in Steelton.
+Swatara Township Police believe Chase shot and killed 34-year-old Earl Watlington Jr., of Harrisburg.
+Shots rang out just before 2 a.m. along the 100 block of Conestoga Street.

 “We have not usually had this type of behavior here in this neighborhood, and I’ve always felt safe coming and going,” Simms said.
 “The neighbors, we all know each other.
 We’re pleasant to each other, and we help each other out.”

-Court records show Chase has a long criminal history, including charges of robbery, corruption of minors, simple assault, retail theft, and damaging property.
-She’s now facing charges of criminal homicide and carrying a firearm without a license in connection to the homicide.
+Chase is charged with criminal homicide and a firearms offense.
+Court records show she has a long criminal history including charges of robbery, corruption of minors, simple assault, retail theft, and damaging property.

 “If they’ve misbehaved in other areas, we would get to know that, and they wouldn’t be able to rent to them,” Simms said.